yuvrajdomun/yuvrajdomun.github.io/_posts/2020-09-29-ASMConference.md

 1. People: Are we fostering a culture of collaboration and encouraging diversity?
 2. Technology: Are we embracing change and innovating?
-3. Business: Are we clear on the business problems we are solving and the value we are unlocking.
+3. Business: Are we clear on the business problems we are solving and the value we are unlocking?